VirtCode/sharepoint-request-uploader/README.md

 - With the `--name` option you can enter a name which is shown to the owner of the request url.
 A firstname and lastname are both required.
 This defaults to `Unknown User`.
 - With the `--filename` option you can specify the name the file will have in the OneDrive folder once uploaded.
 This defaults to the local name of the file.
 This is actually an option which is not available over the official upload webpage, so use it with care.

-So this is how an example usage would look like:
+So this is an example of how you could use the cli:
 ```
 sharepoint-request-uploader --name "Marcel D'Avis" --filename "file-from-marcel.txt" file.txt https://tenant.sharepoint.com/:f:/g/personal/some_user/Ab_Hgz79wnd73t6dga6enga436dhjbj978eub168ghs1u

 ```

 ## Installation
-To install and use this application, you need to compile it from source.
+To install and use this cli, you need to compile it from source.
 Technically, it should be able to compile on every platform, since it does not use any platform specific things.
 Note however, that I have only tested it on Linux.

 To install it on Linux, make sure that you have a rust toolchain and the cargo build system installed correctly.
 Then, clone this repository:
 ```shell